roadelou/easyOpenCL/README.md

 # easyOpenCL
-A simple wrapper around the OpenCL C library, made for personnal use.
+A simple wrapper around the OpenCL C library, made for personal use.